valterfc/3d-printing/vfc_aquarium_carbon_filter_v3.0/README.md

-# Alife 50 - Aquafresh - Hang-On aquarium filter
+# Alife 50 - Aquafresh - Hang On Aquarium Carbon Filter - Customizable

+## You need
+- print parts
+- perlon
+- activated charcoal (from the hardware store garden section or pet shop)

 ## How to print